 There are local bars and restaurants in this area for you to sit down, enjoy local seafood and sip a cool drink and admire the nature with beautiful music.
 It takes you only 10 minutes to walk from the beach to the shopping street because Koh Lipe is such a small island.
 While you are here, don’t miss the opportunity to take an island-hopping tour by boat to explore magnificent rock formations and native wildlife.
 Also, aquatic activities like snorkeling and diving is a must as it features 25 percent of the tropical fish species on the planet.

 Although Koh Kood is one of the biggest islands in Thailand, the Eastern Seaboard-nearby island is still barely developed.
 Undoubtedly, it is home to the gorgeous hidden beaches with sparkling white sand.
-Kluai Beach appears as a stunningly small place that is decorated with seaweed and a fresh air of privacy.
+Kluai Beach appears as a stunningly small place that is decorated with seaweed and fresh air of privacy.
 Likewise, you will have a once-in-a-lifetime chance to admire a romantic atmosphere created by its rewarding sunrise on the beach.

 Klong Chao Waterfall

-There is a hidden gem in the jungle called Klong Chao Waterfall which cascades throughout the year and provides you an idyllic swimming spot in the complete privacy.
+There is a hidden gem in the jungle called Klong Chao Waterfall which cascades throughout the year and provides you an idyllic swimming spot in complete privacy.
 Apart from that name, it is also known as Nam Tok Khlong Chao since His Majesty King Rama VI paid it a visit in 1911.
-What a pity if you do not spend time on watching marine life, especially a lot of reefs which are not touched by mass tourism yet.
+What a pity if you do not spend time watching marine life, especially a lot of reefs that are not touched by mass tourism yet.
 So adventurers and scuba divers will enjoy these exhilarating experiences with the water temperature remains at 30 degrees Celsius all year round.
-Don’t worry in case you do not know how to snorkel or dive since a dive school providing you with lessons, and free test dives in the swimming pool.
+Don’t worry in case you do not know how to snorkel or dive since a dive school providing you with lessons and free test dives in the swimming pool.